VKCOM/YouTokenToMe/README.md

 Options:
-  --model PATH  Path to file with learned model.  [required] --ignore_ids  List of indices that would be ignored during the decoding.
-  --help        Show this message and exit.
+  --model PATH  Path to file with learned model.  [required] --ignore_ids  List of indices to ignore for decoding.
+Example: --ignore_ids=1,2,3 --help        Show this message and exit.
 ```